-St. Nicholas Day on December 6 celebrates of course carries some connection to Christmas and Santa Clause, but there is much more to this holiday and St. Nicholas than that.
-Although St. Nicholas partially inspired the Christmas and Santa Clause that we all know and love, St. Nicholas actually derives from a different kind of tale.
+St. Nicholas Day on December 6 celebrates of course carries some connection to Christmas and Santa Claus, but there is much more to this holiday and St. Nicholas than that.
+Although St. Nicholas partially inspired the Christmas and Santa Claus that we all know and love, St. Nicholas actually derives from a different kind of tale.
 Let’s learn about St. Nicholas and what this day is truly about.

 History of St. Nicholas Day

 St. Nicholas derived from Nicholas of Myra and was a bishop in 4th century Greece.
 He was known for selling off his own items and then giving the money to the poor.
 He would commonly leave coins in people’s shoes and dedicated his entire life to serving people who were sick and suffering.
 This is how he gained his saint status, and is what inspired St. Nicholas Day (also commonly known as Feast Day or the Feast of St. Nicholas).

 One well-known story of St. Nicholas involves a dowry for a father’s three daughters.
 In the third century, it was common for fathers to offer money to prospective husbands.
 However, one poor father with three daughters did not have money to do this.
 St. Nicholas paid for all three daughters’ dowries by leaving gold in their shoes.

 As time passed St. Nicholas Day began in different ways.
 In Italy, this day was celebrated with feasts, gift-giving, and festivals.
 In other European countries like Germany and the Netherlands, children would leave their shoes or special St. Nicholas boot in front of the fireplace or front door at night and find presents in them in the morning.
 The history of St. Nicholas and his good deeds was part of the inspiration of the modern-day Santa Claus and Father Christmas, which is why there are some current traditions of leaving gifts in people’s boots or shoes (or stockings).